mcsdevrbx/roda-docs/docs/index.md

-Roda is a Roblox Studio plugin designed to streamline the process of editing structured data in ModuleScripts, which can serve as a backend database system for any in-game items or elements.
+Roda is a Roblox Studio plugin designed to edit structured data in ModuleScripts, which can serve as a backend database system for any in-game items or elements.
 While you can edit ModuleScripts directly in Roblox Studio to achieve the same result, Roda offers a user-friendly UI with faster, more efficient methods and convenient features to manage and modify a wide variety of game components, including:
 ??? list
     - Items (e.g., weapons, armor, consumables, tools, currency, collectibles)
     - Dialogs (e.g., NPC conversations, quest prompts, player interactions)